muralimanoharv/material-ai/README.md

     ```

 4.  **Set up environment variables:**
+    By default, the application is configured to use **Google OAuth** for SSO.
+Before running the app, you will need to set up an **OAuth 2.0 Client ID** in the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) to get your credentials.

     Create a file named `.env` in the root of the project by copying the example file:

     ```bash